bailey-inglish/mpd-interactive/README.md

  - ZipcodeR

 Thank you to Dr. Kyle Walker for his guide to using Tigris to plot Zip Code Tabulation Areas (ZCTAs) with ggplot in Chapters 5-6 of [*Analyzing US Census Data: Methods, Maps, and Models in R*](https://walker-data.com/census-r/index.html).
 Special thanks to Dr. Layla Parast for teaching me data science :)

+The data used in this analysis is all in the public domain, as provided by the federal government for public use through the Centers for Medicaid and Medicare Services and the US Census Bureau.

 As requested by some of the authors, certain attributions and citations are below: